jduggan83/see-a-mess/README.md

 #### Todo

  - loading custom templates with properties
+ - For user editing, have a give me html piece to create a custom element of this and paste in html to change - have think about best way to do this (powerful idea here)
  - Fix styling on carousel
  - limit content, if readmore for a container
  - more styling options on each component